User Manual – Durst

 «Approve» Button

-To release a selected Print Item in the Approval Portal – the currently selected Print Item is highlighted with a border – proceed as follows:
+To release a selected Print Item in the Approval Portal – the currently selected Print Item is highlighted with a border – follow these steps:

 1. Click the «Approve» button [29] (Figure 13).